ksurajsingh/CertiCrypt/readme.md

 # TODO

+- [ ] [Immediate][FIXED]
+  - Its currently considered that the last block isn't verified
+  fix: create a new dummy block as the latest block [ or look for the way that is used in practise ] fix used: removed the redundancy check for the final block.
 --
-[FIXED][Immediate]
-- Its currently considered that the last block isn't verified
-fix: create a new dummy block as the latest block [ or look for the way that is used in practise ] --

 ## Phase - 1